Elsayedaa/MLDAMS/readme.txt

 			-password as the second line
-		-saves the parent directory of the folder containing the required graphql queries and mutations in the instance variable named self.folderpath -saves the url of the graphql instance in the instance variable named self.GQLInstance
+		-saves the parent directory of the folder containing the required graphql queries and mutations in the instance variable named self.folderpath -initializes the url of sample manager api for the chosen graphql instance in the instance variable named self.sampleapi
 		-saves the name of the folder containing the required graphql query and mutation jsons in the instance variable named self.GQLDir -saves the keys used to access required values of certain graphql mutation